 Daily living presents many challenges for people in recovery, whether it be dealing with stressful situations or managing drug cravings.
 If you get complacent in your recovery, it’s easy to fall back into old habits.
-This is why long-term sobriety requires hard work and diligence.
+This is why long-term sobriety requires hard work and maintaining diligence.
 It goes beyond attending your meetings and talking to your sponsor.

 Even though long-term recovery can feel overwhelming and perhaps even out of reach right now, it is possible.
 Through the recovery process, you will learn a lot about yourself, your purpose in life and the things that make you truly happy.
 While every recovery journey has its ups and downs, you get the best gift in the end: your life.